Team-BHP > Shifting gears

 Shorter notice period should be adopted by the employers themselves and adhered to.
 Exceptional cases can be managed on good faith basis.

-sunilch is offline (4) Thanks
+sunilch is online now (4) Thanks

 Old 4th October 2022, 12:49 #497